 Ironically, this list doesn’t include what I did when I needed someone to talk to yesterday: a social group of like-minded folk!
 A Meetup, hiking group, or art group can be one of the best tips on how to find someone to talk to.

-5. Pay special attention to your outer circle
+5. Consider expanding your outer circle

 In the above list of potential people to talk to, I started with the most common “inner circle” people and moved outward to people you don’t know as well.
 Starting with your inner circle may not be the best tip for finding someone to talk to!

 Sometimes we need to talk to someone who isn’t part of our inner circle, who doesn’t know us well.
 Maybe we’re embarrassed or ashamed of our problem, and we don’t want our loved ones knowing.

 I think that’s why so many people comment on my blog posts.
 My articles are personal and offer practical tips on real struggles we have in love, marriage, and relationships.
 Readers don’t know how to get help solving relationship problems from people they’re close to, so they ask me for advice.

 6. Learn how to talk to strangers

 Are your communication or social skills a little rusty?
 If you’ve been lonely and not talking to people for awhile, you may not know how to make small talk or connect.

 In Talking to Strangers: What We Should Know About the People We Don’t Know Malcolm Gladwell says we don’t know how to talk to strangers.
 Thus, we are inviting conflict and misunderstanding in ways that have a profound effect on our lives and our world.

 Instead of wandering around your private island of isolation and loneliness, learn how to talk to strangers.
 And you’ll learn how to talk to yourself.